filamentphp/filament/packages/panels/docs/03-resources/01-getting-started.md

 Each item in the sub-navigation can be customized using the [same navigation methods as normal pages](../navigation).

-### Aligning sub-navigation to the right
+### Aligning sub-navigation

 You can opt to switch the position of the sub-navigation to the opposite side of the screen.
 This can be preferred as it keeps the content area of the screen in a consistent position.

-You can customize this by setting the `$subNavigationAlignedEnd` property on the resource pages:
+You can customize this by setting the `$subNavigationAlignedEnd` property on the resource:

 ```php
 protected static bool $subNavigationAlignedEnd = false;